-LGST611 - RESP IN GLOBAL MGMT (Course Syllabus)
+LGST611 - Responsibility in Global Management (Course Syllabus)

 Significant technologies always have unintended consequences, and their effects are never neutral.
 A world of ubiquitous data, subject to ever more sophisticated collection, aggregation, and analysis, creates massive opportunities for both financial gain and social good.
 It also creates dangers in areas such as privacy, security, discrimination, exploitation, and inequality, as well as simple hubris about the effectiveness of management by algorithm.
 Firms that anticipate the risks of these new practices will be best positioned to avoid missteps.
 This course introduces students to the legal, policy, and ethical dimensions of big data, predictive analytics, and related techniques.
 It then examines responses-both private and governmental-that may be employed to address these concerns.

 LGST643 - Other People's Money: The Law, Politics, and History of Financial Institutions (Course Syllabus)